crazyscot/qcp/README.md

 - **qcp uses the ssh binary on your system to connect to the target machine**. ssh will check the remote host key and prompt you for a password or passphrase in the usual way.

+- You can pass multiple `SOURCE` arguments; the last path is treated as the destination, which must be a directory when copying more than one item.
+All files are transferred over a single ssh/QUIC session so you don't pay per-file connection setup costs.

 - **qcp will read your ssh config file** to resolve any Hostname aliases you may have defined there.
   The idea is, if you can `ssh` to a host, you should also be able to `qcp` to it.